Proficient-Apps/Android-ImageListPreference/README.rst

 =======

 * CMWmobile.com[http://www.cmwmobile.com/] for guide on how to start with ImageListPreference
 * attenzione [Github user] for his ColorPickerPreference README.rst.
-Used it as base for this README.md
+Used it as base for this README.rst